ycpcs/cs330-fall2020/syllabus.md

 Assignments and labs will be posted on the course web page,  [https://ycpcs.github.io/cs330-fall2020/](<https://ycpcs.github.io/cs330-fall2020/>).

 Assignments and labs will be submitted using the server <a href="https://cs.ycp.edu/marmoset/">https://cs.ycp.edu/marmoset/</a>.
-You will receive an email containing the username and password you will use for this server.</p>
+You will receive an email containing the username and password you will use for this server.

 Exams
 -----------------